dsdanielpark/arxiv2text/README.md

 ## Usage
 We use the PDF link as input, not the arXiv abs link.
 The functionality is incomplete due to the diversity of PDF structures.
-Paper: Attention Is All You Need
+Example paper: Attention Is All You Need
 - PDF URL: https://arxiv.org/pdf/1706.03762
 - Abstract URL: https://arxiv.org/abs/1706.03762